craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 #### Survivalists
 People with little to no training have been taken to the Hells as long as the Hells have existed.
 Few are capable of surviving, retaining their morality, *and* their intelligence.
 These are those few.

+###### Johnlock's Gang

 #### Reformed Entertainers
 Whores of glory who have turned from morality in favor of ease and selfishness.
-They play to the crowd *too well*.
+They play towards the crowd *too well*.

 ### Beasties
 #### Ankheg, Kruthik, Wurm, Carrion Crawler